digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 possible, shared amongst the different subsystems, running in their own distinct OS-level processes.
-This memory space is used by the database System Global Area (SGA) for allocating the buffer cache pools, shared and large pools, Java process pools and stream pools, among other functions.
+This memory space is used by the database System Global Area (SGA) for allocating the buffer cache pools, shared and large pools, Java process pools, and stream pools, among other functions.
 To allocate 80% of total system memory (RAM) to the database instance, you need to allocate fractionally more system memory to the shared memory area on the OS level.